 You’ve probably noticed that a lot of firms have blogs these days.
 You might have heard people mention blogging in the context of digital marketing.

-But you’re still not sure why your firm needs one.
+But you’re still not sure why your law firm needs a blog.

 It’s understandable.
 Not that long ago, most blogs were run by individuals, and amounted to online diaries—not the sort of thing you’d think would be valuable to your business.
 But the world has changed.